AlexandraNoriega/mybot_ws/README.md

 - Use a gazebo world installed
 - Use a gazebo world owned

-If you choose the second note that you need one file <world_name>.world and one file <world_name>.launch and a third one (model folder) ir the world has models not included at gazebo.
+If you choose the second note that you need one file <world_name>.world and one file <world_name>.launch and a third one (model folder) if the world has models not included at gazebo.
 You need to copy that file in the following paths

 - .world -> opt/ros/kinetic/share/gazebo_ros/launch
 - .launch -> usr/share/gazebo-7/worlds